jplouisduplessis/hpcworkshop/practical2/README.md

 - **selinux** can be turned off in the `/etc/selinux/conf` folder.
 - **firewalld** is a service that can be disabled.

+You will need to reboot the machine for the changes to **selinux** to take effect.

 ## SSH login with keys
 Many programs will make use of ssh to execute across the cluster's worker nodes.
 If a password is required, these jobs will fail.
 We can replace the password with an authorised key.
 An SSH key consists of a private and public key.
 The private key should never be shared.
 You can make use of the public key to login to the other nodes by adding it to the authorized_keys file on your worker node (or head node from the worker node).